droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 >
 > ***Relationships.*** Thorn is Rose Durst's younger brother, Walter Durst's half-sibling, and the youngest child of Elisabeth and Gustav Durst.

-In life, Rose was a budding wizard who discovered a small spellbook in her father’s library, and took great care in copying the _mending_, _light_, and _shocking grasp_ cantrips into her diary.<sup><a href="https://www.reddit.com/r/dndnext/comments/49bvms/notes_from_running_death_house/">4</a></sup>
+In life, Rose was a budding wizard who discovered a small spellbook in her father’s library, and took great care in copying the 1 spell slot of [Mending](https://2e.aonprd.com/Spells.aspx?ID=1597), [Light](https://2e.aonprd.com/Spells.aspx?ID=1585), and [Phase Bolt](https://2e.aonprd.com/Spells.aspx?ID=1159) cantrips into her diary.<sup><a href="https://www.reddit.com/r/dndnext/comments/49bvms/notes_from_running_death_house/">4</a></sup> And additionally, I suggest to add the [Bless](https://2e.aonprd.com/Spells.aspx?ID=1451), [Soothe](https://2e.aonprd.com/Spells.aspx?ID=1678), and [Runic Weapon](https://2e.aonprd.com/Spells.aspx?ID=1658) spells to the spell book so the character can cast them and use in the battle to come.
+They are Occult spells.

-As the ghost children speak with the players, Thorn levitates one of his toys into the air, which falls and breaks.
-Rose swiftly uses her _mending_ spell to repair it.
+As the ghost children speak with the players, Thorn levitates one of his ghostly toys into the air, which falls and breaks, but Rose swiftly repairs it using ghostly version of Mending spell.
 If her use of magic is remarked upon, she shyly shares her diary’s location, which can be found hidden in the cobweb-covered pillowcase on her bed.

 In addition to her cantrips, Rose’s aged and faded diary also contains entries regarding her studies, her friends, her younger brother, her nursemaid (“Miss Klara”), and arguments between her mother and father.
 (Rose doesn't know anything about the content of those fights.)

 Rose knows the way down to the basement, but “isn’t supposed to go down there.”
 If the party convinces her to show them the way, she points them toward the dollhouse, revealing the secret entry.
 In exchange, she asks the players to take her and Thorn's bones with them when they escape, burying them in the garden outside.

 The dollhouse contains small dolls that depict tiny, twisted molds of any characters and creatures currently visible in the house.
 The dolls are made of painted resin.
 Any character looking inside the dollhouse while in Rose and Thorn’s room can see the appropriately-placed dolls of all living creatures within the manor.
 The dollhouse only contains rooms within the house itself, and does not depict the dungeon levels below.

 When the secret door is revealed, Thorn shyly asks the players if he and Rose can accompany them downstairs to aid them, and attempts to possess a friendly player if permitted.
 When Rose or Thorn attempts to possess a player, describe it as “a child’s tiny hand, desperately seeking the touch of another soul.”

-A player possessed by Rose can cast the cantrips in her diary, while a player possessed by Thorn can gain the effects of the _mage hand_ cantrip as an action, without the use of components.
+A player possessed by Rose can cast the cantrips in her diary, while a player possessed by Thorn can gain the effects of the [Telekinetic Hand](https://2e.aonprd.com/Spells.aspx?ID=1715) cantrip as an action, without the use of components.
 (The spectral hand is invisible.)
 ### Storage Room
 <span class="citation"><em>This scene takes place in Appendix B: Area 18.</em></span>